Waterville man who tried to con his way into an early release from prison pleads guilty

 Curtis mailed instructions for how to create the false records to the Maine resident, who then sent the documents to a Bureau of Prisons facility in South Carolina, according to Frank.

-“Law enforcement discovered the scheme prior to Curtis’s admission to the program,” the release states.
+“Law enforcement discovered the scheme prior to Curtis’s admission to the program,” according to a written statement from Frank’s office.

 The U.S. Department of Health and Human Services and Office of the Inspector General investigated the case alongside the Healthcare Crimes Unit of the Maine Attorney General’s Office.